-Drink wise we were left a touch disappointed.
-After lunch, the cabin crew seem to disappear.
-We had had two drink services plus wine and a liqueur so it’s not like we’re starved of alcohol but after a gap of around two hours we were ready for another and out personal crew were nowhere to be seen.
+Drink-wise, we were left a touch disappointed.
+After lunch, the cabin crew seemed to disappear.
+We had received two drink services plus wine and a liqueur so it’s not like we’re starved of alcohol but after a gap of around two hours we were ready for another and our personal crew were nowhere to be seen.
 Call buttons unanswered.
 When they finally reappeared and provided us with our drinks they suggested going forward to pop our heads into the Upperclass bar, just behind the curtain if we needed anything again quickly.

 This is possibly a little picky and it hardly ruined our flight.
 It was just a bit odd to have such difficulty in getting a drink.
-We were not intent on getting sloshed but when stuck on a plane with nothing to do but sit, eat drink and watch, it a bit disappointed when one is taken away.
+We were not intent on getting sloshed but when stuck on a plane with nothing to do but sit, eat, drink, and watch, it was a bit disappointing when one is taken away.
 A small thing really.
 That aside the bar trolly had the usual selection of beers, wines, spirits, and mixers.

 The final two perks are all related to arrival.
 And these can be big advantages when trying to get through US Customs.
 Premium Economy is second off the plane only behind the upper-class guests.
-This means you get the run ion the immigration desks.
+This means you get the run on the immigration desks.
 If you haven’t been to the US, let us just say the immigration can be painfully slow.
 Any advantage you can get here is a big plus.
-On arrival to LAX, we were lucky to get to immigration with almost no queue knowing there were hundreds of people from out flight behind us.
+On arrival at LAX, we were lucky to get to immigration with almost no queue knowing there were hundreds of people from our flight behind us.

 On top of this, your bags are prioritized.
 Getting off the plane and through immigration first is kind of pointless if you have to stand for an hour while everyone else’s bags get to the conveyor first.
 Being in Premium means your bags are among the first onto the conveyor.